Updated: September 2021

 Fresh water requirements

 A number of new rules have recently come into effect or will do in the next few months.
 Below is a summary of these key rules.
-For more detail see the National Freshwater Regulations page.
+For more detail see the Freshwater Regulation page.
 If you need a resource consent contact your regional council.

-On July 14, 2021, the Government announced consultation around Fresh Water Farm Plan (FWFP) requirements and processes as well as in relation to low slope maps which form part of Stock Exclusion Regulations.
-A consultation document has been released and consultation is open from 26 July until 12 September.
-Have your say here.
+On 14 July 2021, the Government announced consultation on Fresh Water Farm Plan (FW-FP) regulations as well as changes to the low slope maps used for Stock Exclusion regulations.
+Consultation is open from 26 July until 26 September.

 - Further information on the consultation is available on the Ministry for the Environment website.